nih-cfde/use-case-library-build/library/USERSTORY-61.md

 ---
 input: a list of applicable datasets and appropriate credentials
 output: a new cloud workspace with raw datasets
 task: load data to a workspace
 tags:
 - applicable datasets
 - appropriate credentials
-- cloud
+- new cloud workspace
 - raw datasets
 ---